-Is Your Long Distance Relationship Still Thriving, Or Should You Call It Quits?
+Is Your Long Distance Relationship Still Thriving Or Should You Call It Quits?

-I salute you if you are in one because, in addition to the hustle and bustle of loving a flawed being, you have distance as something to worry about.
+I salute you if you are in one because, in addition to the hardships of loving a flawed being, you have the distance to worry about as well!

 I remember when I was in a long distance relationship myself.
-How I loved him!
+Oh, how I loved him!
 He was the Yin to my Yang and then boom!
-A job transfer to the other side of the coast.
-I did not know where to begin or how to maintain something I had worked so hard for.
+He got a job transfer to the other side of the coast… I did not know where to begin or how to maintain something I had worked so hard for.

 While normal couples get the luxury of any love language, couples in LDR have to work with communication.

-If you are in an LDR and do not communicate for days, something is wrong.
-Truth is daily communication may be hard but two days is too long.
+If you are in a long distance relationship and do not communicate for days, something is wrong.
+Of course, communicating daily may be difficult if you’re both leading busy lives but more than two days is too long in my opinion.

 Flying across states every weekend is expensive.
 Driving through the country is also pricey, and that is something that lots of LDR couples struggle with.

 The foundation is not strong enough

-If your relationship got tossed into a long distance one before complete prior knowledge of each other, you would find it harder to fight together or to stay afloat when hit but the waves of distance.
+If your relationship got tossed into a long distance one before getting to know each other completely, you might find it harder to fight together or to stay afloat when hit with the waves of distance.

 Your interests are no longer in line